Thomas Nelson Perkins: Career

 In 1896, Perkins became a member of the Ropes, Gray, & Loring law firm in Boston.
 He with fellow junior lawyer Roland W. Boyden helped expand the firm from an initial six lawyers to almost 60.
-The firm was later named Ropes, Gray, Boyden & Perkins.
+The firm was later renamed Ropes, Gray, Boyden & Perkins, in 1914.
 Around 1899, Stone & Webster sent Perkins to Seattle to solve problems with traction lines of the city.
 He was appointed as chief counsel of the War Industries Board on October 24, 1917.
 From December 1917 to February 1, 1918, he served as a member of the board's priorities commission.
 On February 1, 1918, he was appointed assistant to E. R. Stettinius, surveyor general of supplies in the War Department.
 Following Stettinius's appointment as second assistant secretary of war, Perkins remained as assistant.
 In July 1918, he was appointed assistant to the Secretary of War and was in charge of the procurement and production of supplies.
 In September 1918, he was appointed assistant director of munitions and continued in that role until his resignation on November 26, 1918.
 He was in Russia during the Russian Revolution.
 He was part of the first house commission to the Paris Peace Conference.
 In 1924, he helped develop the Dawes Plan.
 From 1924 to 1926, he was a citizen member of the Allied Reparations Committee along with Jeremiah Smith Jr., Roland W. Boyden, Owen D. Young and J. P. Morgan.
 From 1926 to 1930, he was president of the arbitral tribunal of interpretation at The Hague.
 In 1929, he was an alternate to Owen D. Young in developing the Young Plan.
 He helped reorganize the Boston and Maine Railroad.
 He served as director from 1924 to 1937, chairman of the executive committee starting in 1928, and chairman of the board from 1930 to 1933.
 He helped raise towards the railroad and helped build the North Station.
 In 1929, he served as acting president of the railroad before being succeeded by Edward S. French.